SharedSignals June 2024

 • events_requested

-• delivery : Note that in the case of the POLL method, the endpoint_url value is supplied by the Transmitter.
+• delivery : Note that in the case of the poll method, the endpoint_url value is supplied by the Transmitter.

 If the request does not contain the delivery property, then the Transmitter MUST assume that the method is "urn:ietf:rfc:8936" (poll).
 The Transmitter MUST include a delivery property in the response with this method property and an endpoint_url property.